 Now you need to invert the selection going to Select>Inverse.

-Finally, add a curves adjustment layer and play around until you get the vignetting effect you want.
+Then add a curves adjustment layer and play around until you get the vignetting effect you like.

 9. Save Photos in PSD to Keep All Your Changes

-A really important part of the editing is saving your file.
+A very important part of photo editing is saving your file.
 If you want to keep editing later, you can save it as a Photoshop file (psd).
 This file will keep all your edits and layers.

 Keep in mind that it has a huge file size.
 Go to File>Save and select PSD from all the options.

-If you want to keep all the quality of the Photoshop file.
-If you want a smaller file, you can save your image as TIFF, that is other of the options in the “Save as” menu.
+Use this option if you want to keep all the quality of the Photoshop file.
+If you want a smaller file, you can save your image as TIFF.
+That is another of the options in the “Save as” menu.

-You will lose all the edit’s history and layers, so don’t save it in TIFF until you are sure you finished all the edits!!
+You will lose all the edit’s history and layers, so don’t save it in TIFF until you are sure you finished all the photo editing!